JoaoTomasMotaCunha/My_Portfolio/README.md

 ## Education and Certifications

+- **Python for Data Science and Machine Learning Bootcamp** (*2024–Present*)
+  *Udemy Academy* – Focused on data analysis, machine learning algorithms, and applied Python programming.
+- **AWS Certified Machine Learning – Specialty** (*2024–Present*)
+  *Udemy Academy* – Comprehensive training in the development and deployment of machine learning models on AWS.

 - **Master's in Bioinformatics and Computational Biology** (2021–2023)
   Faculty of Sciences, University of Porto
 - **Bachelor's in Biomedical Sciences** (2018–2021)
   University of Beira Interior (UBI)
 - **English Online Course Level B2**
   Successfully concluded, at Now Club, the 18-hour Now Club English Online Course Level B2 according to the Common European Framework of Reference (CEFR).